yuanbingyan/PCPOCSSampler/README.md

-This is the official repository of the paper "PC-POCS sampler to reconstruct a low-dose computer tomography image consistent with both the prior and the measurements."
+#[RECOMB'26] PC-POCS Sampler to reconstruct a sparse-view computer tomography image with both prior and measurements